 1. When adding a 3rd Party Application to Infinity Management you need to fill in the following fields:

-- Publisher - name of the Publisher of the application;
+- Publisher - the name of the Publisher of the application;

 - Distribution - select a Linux distribution (Ubuntu is currently the ONLY supported distribution);